nodejs/node/deps/npm/docs/content/using-npm/logging.md

 ### Timing Information

-The `--timing` config can be set which does two things:
+The [`--timing` config](/using-npm/config#timing) can be set which does two
+things:

 1. Always shows the full path to the debug log regardless of command exit status
-1. Write timing information to a timing file in the cache or `logs-dir`
+1. Write timing information to a process specific timing file in the cache or `logs-dir`

-This file is a newline delimited list of JSON  objects that can be inspected to see timing data for each task in a `npm` CLI run.
+This file contains a `timers` object where the keys are an identifier for the portion of the process being timed and the value is the number of milliseconds it took to complete.

 ### Registry Response Headers